djfitz/SFFontFeatures/README.md

 # SFFontFeatures

 A convenience extension to UIFont for enabling features specific to the San Francisco font.

+Many of the features of the San Francisco font are enabled by odd OpenType settings (e.g. Alternate Stylistic Features) which aren't named in the SDK headers.
+This class extension abstracts the specifics to enable these features.

 # Cocoapods usage